hasindu2008/slow5/docs/tutorial.md

 @sample_id A12878                   # name of the sample given by the user
 @experiment_duration_set 320        # how long the run went for (minutes)
 @sample_frequency 4000              # no. of data points collected per second
-@exp_script_purpose sequencing_run  # indicates the purpose of the experiment
-@experiment_type genomic_dna        # indicates the type of experiment performed
 ```

 There are many more fields, and most of them are for advanced users that require a more detailed explanation.
 The full specification can be found here: [slow5 specs](https://hasindu2008.github.io/slow5specs/).